Lotfollahi-lab/mintflow/README.md

 --path_output "./Your/Output/Path/ToDump/Results/" \
 --flag_verbose "True" \
 ```

-The recommended way of accessing MintFlow predictions is by `adata_mintflowOutput_norm.h5ad` and `adata_mintflowOutput_unnorm.h5ad` created in the provided `--path_output`and `adata.obsm` and `adata.uns` in these files.
-In the former file `..._norm.h5ad` the readcount matrix `adata.X` as well as MintFlow predictions Xint and Xspl are row normalised, while in the latter file `_unnorm.h5ad` they are not.
+The CLI dumps all output files in the provided `--path_output` and those files can be used by analysis scripts.
+You don't need to know the foder structure and file conventions in the output path.

-MintFlow dumps a README file in the provided `--path_output`, as well as each subfolder therein.
+But the CLI dumps a README file in the provided `--path_output`, as well as each in subfolder therein.

+### Step 3 of Using the CLI: If Some Outputs Aren't Dumped Properly, Recover Them

+TODO: complete : mintflow_cli_recover_outputs.py
+TODO:complete: mintflow_cli_recover_outputs.py

 ## Common Issues
 - Use absolute paths (and not relative paths like `../../some/path/`) in the config files, as well as when running `python mintflow_cli.py ...`.